hmdat-1706/proactive-scaling-microservices-docs/README.md

 ## 🗂️ AI Serving Infrastructure (DevOps View)

 The AI forecasting component is treated as **just another workload** on the cluster — packaged, deployed, and lifecycle-managed entirely through Kubernetes primitives and GitOps.
-No manual intervention required.

 ```mermaid
 graph LR